Abmarne/website/.github/ISSUE_TEMPLATE/communities-of-practice-leader-updates---add.md

 ---
-name: communities of practice leader updates - Add
+name: Communities of Practice leader updates - Add
 about: This template is for website team only to ADD a single volunteer to a Community of Practice
 title: 'Update Communitiy of Practice: [CoP Name] Add [Name of Volunteer]'